 Resource Location of Analysis in Chapter 4

 Physical Resources

 Geology and Substrates Section 4.4.1.4

 Hydrology and Water Quality Project activities would not include any in- water work or disruptions to hydrology or water quality on the islands.

 Air Quality and Greenhouse Gas Emissions Section 4.2

 Noise Section 4.2

 Biological Resources

 Habitats Section 4.4.1.4

 Wildlife Species (including birds) Section 4.4.1.4

 Marine and Estuarine Fauna (fish, shellfish, benthic organisms) Project activities would not include any in- water work and have no effect on marine or estuarine fauna.

 Protected Species Section 4.4.1.4

 Socioeconomic Resources

 Socioeconomics Section 4.4.1.4

 Environmental Justice Section 4.2

 Cultural Resources Section 4.2

 Infrastructure Section 4.4.1.4

 Land and Marine Management Project activities would not require a variance or zoning change or an amendment to a land use, area comprehensive, or management plan.

 Tourism and Recreational Use Section 4.4.1.4

 Fisheries and Aquaculture Section 4.2

 Marine Transportation Section 4.2

 Aesthetics and Visual Resources Section 4.4.1.4

 Public Health and Safety, Including Flood and Shoreline Protection Section 4.2

-Note: Resource does not require additional analysis for this alternative impacts would be so minor that a more detailed NEPA analysis in
+Resource Location of Analysis in Chapter 4 Note: Resource does not require additional analysis for this alternative because it is unaffected by the alternative, or the impacts would be so minor that a more detailed NEPA analysis is not needed.

-Only those resource areas for which potential impacts are expected are discussed in detail in this draft RP/EA.
+Only those resource areas for which potential impacts are expected are discussed in detail in this RP/EA.
 The FL TIG analyzed the following resources in more detail below:

-- Physical Resources: Geology and Substrates - Biological Resources: Habitats, Wildlife Species, Protected Species - Socioeconomic Resources: Socioeconomics, Tourism and Recreational Use, Aesthetics and Visual Resources, Infrastructure potential for construction of bird viewing areas outside the nesting areas.
+- Physical Resources: Geology and Substrates - Biological Resources: Habitats, Wildlife Species, Protected Species - Socioeconomic Resources: Socioeconomics, Tourism and Recreational Use, Aesthetics and Visual Resources, Infrastructure

+Proposed activities that would disturb beach and dune substrates in the project areas include the installation of symbolic fencing surrounding the nesting areas (e.g., post and rope fences) and the potential for construction of bird viewing areas outside the nesting areas.
 Construction of similar structures, such as dune crossovers on Perdido Key, was discussed in the NPS EA to Improve Barrier Island Habitat and Visitor Access at Perdido Key/Johnson Beach Area.
 The NPS EA found beneficial impacts would result from focusing foot traffic to the dune crossovers, as they would reduce the number of visitors cutting through sensitive dune habitat and would protect the dune ecosystems (NPS 2014).
 All efforts to stabilize the dune systems and associated dune vegetation would strengthen the natural barrier of defense against storms and erosion in this area because dunes absorb the impact of storm surge and wave action (NPS 2014).
 In a similar manner, symbolic fencing and specified wildlife viewing area construction would route visitors off the beaches and dunes near nesting sites and have a beneficial impact on the substrates on Perdido Key, Fort Pickens, and Santa Rosa beach.
 The NPS EA found that the "increase in habitat area for vegetation to stabilize would attribute a substantial beneficial impact to floodplains through dune vegetation and stability within the Perdido Key/Johnson Beach Area, because the impact would be a permanent benefit to dune vegetation with resulting dune stabilization in this localized area" (NPS 2014).